tranquangchau/php-remote-image-uploader/README.md

 ### Issues (for both paid and free version)
 * `Picasa::doLogin: Error=BadAuthentication.
 Info=WebLoginRequired`.
 To solve the issue, go to https://www.google.com/settings/security/lesssecureapps, signin with your account and change Access for less secure apps to Enabled.
-Then go to https://accounts.google.com/DisplayUnlockCaptcha, signin with your account and Enable to unlock captcha.

 ## Change Logs

-***Note:*** This is a library only, and version here is library version (not version of tools or xenforo add-on, etc)
+#### Version 5.2.12; Oct 14, 2014
+* Update: Flickr `requestToken` method to avoid error if headers has sent.

+##### Version 5.2.8; Oct 06, 2014
+* Update: Imgur plugin to use API version 3 (require API Client ID, Secret)

 ##### Version 5.2.3: Jul 10, 2014
 * Update Flickr API (SSL required)